 About Us – Our Story

-Founder, Chief Executive Officer, Learn to Cope Inc.
+Founder and Executive Director, Learn to Cope Inc.

-Joanne Peterson is Founder and Executive Director of Learn to Cope (LTC), a non-profit peer-led support network established in 2004.
-Her journey started as a young girl growing up with siblings who experienced issues with mental illness and addiction.
-Years later, when she discovered that her own son’s experimentation with prescription drugs had led to a heroin addiction, she was motivated and empowered to use her voice to bring about change.
-Organically and without this in her plan, Ms. Peterson started Learn to Cope as a way to offer families the kind of support, education, resources, and hope that would have benefitted her family.
-Today, her son is in long-term recovery.
+Joanne Peterson is the Founder and Executive Director of Learn to Cope (LTC), a non-profit peer-led support network which began in 2004.
+Mrs. Peterson’s journey started as a young girl with siblings experiencing issues with mental illness and addiction.
+Years later when Joanne discovered that her own son’s experimentation with prescription drugs led to an opioid addiction, she was motivated and empowered to use her voice to bring about change.
+Today her son is in long term recovery.
+She designed LTC to offer families the support, education, resources and hope that her family would have benefitted from.